 The family-friendly Vista 29VE comes with seven seatbelts and up to four sleeping areas.
 Measuring 30 feet 3 inches long, the 29VE provides maneuverability for getting into tight spaces, yet offers quite a bit of living space.

-The 29VE is one of the newest floor plans in Winnebago’s gasoline-powered Type A lineup.
+Now, the 29VE is one of the newest floor plans in Winnebago’s gasoline-powered Type A lineup.
 Six Vista floor plans currently are available.
 Customers can select from 27-foot to 32-foot lengths and, depending on floor plan, can choose bunk beds, a U-shaped dinette, and queen- or king-size beds, among other features.

 The Vista 29VE that I reviewed was equipped with a full-wall slideout, a powered overhead cockpit bed, and a Tailgate Package with an outside kitchen.